bzigterman/bzigterman.github.io/charts/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - -32% in Champaign County
 - -23% in Illinois
-- -19% in the United States
+- -21% in the United States
-- -7% worldwide
+- -6% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)